-China's flag to rise over Hong Kong as city marks 20 years of Chinese rule
+China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule

 The mood among many pro-democracy campaigners is muted, nothing like the anger and frustration that saw hundreds of thousands occupy the streets of central Hong Kong during 2014's "Umbrella Movement."

-But deep rifts in society remain, a problem that Chief Executive Carrie Lam, who is set to be sworn-in by Xi in a ceremony Saturday, has vowed to tackle.
+But deep rifts in society remain, a problem that Chief Executive Carrie Lam has vowed to tackle.

 Lam has indicated she may revive efforts to pass a controversial anti-sedition law known as Article 23.